 The view at the bottom was good enough.
 It was simply breathtaking, with autumn colours at its peak while we were there.

 Although we purchased return trip tickets for the electric bus, we decided to walk out instead of queueing for the bus.
-MF had fallen asleep in the stroller and we did not want to take him out, so we just pushed the stroller and walked all the way out, passing by a waterfall along the way.
+MF had fallen asleep in the stroller and we did not want to take him out, so we just pushed the stroller and walked all the way out.

 When we finished eating, we sneaked off for a quick walk to the Otaru canal, leaving our car at Toppii.
 If you don’t wish to be inconsiderate, or if it’s peak dining hours, there is a Times open-air carpark (click here for location of carpark on Google Map) just next to the canal.